mrisher/smtp-sts/mta-sts.md

 .# Abstract

-SMTP MTA-STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, an expectated validity of certificates presented by their MX hosts, and to request that sending SMTP servers report upon and/or refuse to deliver messages that cannot be delivered securely.
+SMTP MTA-STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, an expected validity of certificates presented by their MX hosts, and to request that sending SMTP servers report upon and/or refuse to deliver messages that cannot be delivered securely.

 {mainmatter}